 The services provided by the SME CD should be of the highest qualitative level.
-This implies that its staff should not only possesses good basic knowledge of the various areas in which they need to provide advice to SMEs, but also displays high level of professional ethos, commitment and deontology, which are necessary to ensure quality performance.
-In particular, the SME CD's services should be:
+This implies that its personnel should not only possess good knowledge of the various areas in which advice needs to be provided to SMEs, but it also displays high level of professional ethos, commitment and deontology, which are necessary to ensure quality performance and accountability.